 Then complete either:

-You will need to ensure you have a plan of your premises as detailed in the applicant guidance.
+You will need to ensure you have a plan of your premises as detailed in the applicant and licence holder guidance.

 Then check which fee band your premises falls within – please see ‘How much you need to pay’.